Skip to main content

 /learnCapture a durable fact from the current thread or from text you provide directly.Knowledge Base

-/automationsList, create, or manage recurring tasks for the current channel or DM.Automations
+/automationsList, create, or manage scheduled and message-triggered automations for the current channel.Automations

 How conversation behavior works

-Each top-level DM starts a new conversation.
+Open CodeRabbit from the Apps sidebar or search for “CodeRabbit” in Slack to start a direct conversation.
+Each top-level message starts a new conversation.
 Threaded replies continue that same conversation.
-In single-player threads (just you and Slack Agent), there is no need to re-mention the bot.
-It stays active automatically.
+There is no need to @mention the bot — it stays active automatically.

 If multiple scopes match the current surface, requests are blocked as ambiguous rather than auto-selecting one.
 Learn more about scope resolution and ambiguous matches.